zzwei1/rca/README.rst

 Install
 =======

-There are two methods for installing RCA for Weather Radar:
+There are two methods for installing eRCA for Weather Radar:

 From Source:
 ------------